-- in the opinion of the referee, he makes gestures which are provocative, derisory or inflammatory - he climbs on to a perimeter fence to celebrate a goal being scored
+- in the opinion of the referee, he makes gestures which are provocative, derisory or inflammatory; - he climbs on to a perimeter fence to celebrate a goal being scored; - he removes his shirt over his head or covers his head with his shirt.

-Leaving the field to celebrate a goal is not a cautionable offence in itself but it is essential that players return to the field as soon as possible.
+Leaving the field to celebrate a goal is not a cautionable offence in itself, but it is essential that players return to the field as soon as possible.